nuoxoxo/IRCIC/containers/README.md

 ___enable_if___
 - [cppreference](https://en.cppreference.com/w/cpp/types/enable_if)
+- What is std::enable_if and how to use it - [@@](https://medium.com/@sidbhasin82/c-templates-what-is-std-enable-if-and-how-to-use-it-fd76d3abbabe)
 - _def._ - If `B` is `true`, `std::enable_if` has a public member typedef `type`, equal to `T`; otherwise, there is no member typedef
 - _type def._ - either `T` or no such member, depending on the value of `B`